haraldmaida/lamcal/repl/README.md

     :q or :quit       quits the repl session

     :v or :version    prints out the version of lamcali

+    :i or :inspected  toggle inspected mode on and off.
+In inspected mode the result of each step during evaluation or reduction is printed to the terminal.

     :e <expr> or :eval <expr>
                       evaluates the lambda expression <expr>.
 This command is